 - Data-Crunching.
 Compile department data to generate reports/metrics.

 - Updating Websites.
 Review department websites (and other promotional/written materials) for information that needs to be updated.

 - UNL Human Resources Alternative Work Sites policy

-- Remote Work FAQs and Digital Security Best Practices from ITS
+- University of Nebraska Remote Work FAQs and Digital Security Best Practices from ITS

 - Best Practices for Managing a Remote Team

 - Email the Huskertech Help Center at email@example.com